Clinical Trial Monitoring: Study Monitoring, Documentation and Closure

 Course Summary

-In this module we describe how a Clinical Research Associate (CRA) monitors an ongoing trial to its conclusion.
+In this course we describe the sponsorโ€™s responsibilities for monitoring, focusing particularly on how a Clinical Research Associate (CRA) monitors an ongoing trial to its conclusion.

 Purchasing Information